raiku-dev/raiku-dev/README.md

 # Hello world
 ## Full Stack Developer

-My Name is Mikayil.

-For the sake of simplicity feel free to call me Miki, pronounced like Mickey.
 I want to build amazing software which makes people happy and is useful to them.
-That is my way to give back.

 I rarely upload any projects to my GitHub and most of the stuff on here are tutorials I tried a few years ago.

 Maybe I'll create some nice portfolio projects soon. ;)